 How to Prepare Your GSA Schedule Proposal: The Administrative Section

-Obtaining a contract with the General Service Administration (GSA) is an exciting opportunity that can open a lot of doors for your business.
+Getting a GSA Multiple Award Schedule (MAS) contract is an exciting opportunity that can open a lot of doors for your business.
 After doing your research, perhaps you have decided this is the best step for your company to enter the public sector.
+But where do you start?
 Before you get a contract, you have to submit a GSA Schedule proposal, and before submitting your proposal, it’s important to have all the necessary materials ready to prevent any delays in the process of review and clarifications.
-There is a lot of work that goes into preparing your GSA proposal.
-You may be asking yourself a series of questions, like: What are the necessary documents and steps to create a competitive proposal?
-Why does GSA need certain materials from me?

 A good proposal can be broken into three parts: the administrative section, the technical section, and the pricing section.
-Throughout the course of this post, we will be going over the administrative section, its purpose, and necessary information.
+In this first blog of our 3-part series on "How to Prepare Your GSA Schedule Proposal," we will be going over the administrative section, its purpose, and necessary information.

 What is the Administrative Section of the GSA Schedule Proposal?

-There are multiple documents required for a competitive proposal, but there are several particularly within the administrative section.
-Depending on your offerings and the size of your business, there may be additional documents required but this section remains fairly standard:
+There are multiple documents required for a competitive proposal, and several of them are within the administrative section.
+Depending on your offerings and the size of your business, there may be additional documents required, but this section remains fairly standard.

-- A copy of your company’s System for Award Management (SAM) certificate and Federal Acquisition Regulation (FAR) report: A SAM registration is required for your business in order to obtain a GSA contract, and it’s required to be updated every year.
+A copy of your company’s System for Award Management (SAM) certificate and Federal Acquisition Regulation (FAR) report.
+A SAM registration is required for your business in order to do business with the government, and it’s required to be updated every year.
 This registration ensures federal compliance with a number of requirements.
-Your FAR report can be received from this system and details representations and certification required with SAM.
+For instance, your FAR report can be received from this system and details representations and certification required with SAM.

 - Organizational Chart: The chart should demonstrate clear lines of authority within your company.
 It also gives greater insight into your company and the internal staff available.